getsentry/sentry-docs/src/collections/_documentation/data-management/sensitive-data.md

 ## Custom Event Processing in the SDK

 In the SDKs, you can configure a `before-send` function which is invoked before an event is sent and can be used to modify the event data and remove sensitive data.
-Using `before-send` in SDKs to **scrub any data before it is attached** as a payload request to [sentry.io](http://sentry.io/) is the recommended scrubbing approach, as SD is not attached to the event and therefore never makes it to Sentry.
+Using `before-send` in the SDKs to **scrub any data before it is attached** as a payload request to [sentry.io](http://sentry.io/) is the recommended scrubbing approach, as SD is not attached to the event and therefore never makes it to Sentry.

 ```javascript
 Sentry.init({